proplot-dev/proplot/docs/external-links.rst

 #. `Color Brewer <http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3>`__ - The O.G. perceptually uniform colormap distribution.
 These are included with the matplotlib distribution.
 #. `cmocean <https://matplotlib.org/cmocean/>`__ - Perceptually uniform colormaps designed for oceanography, but suitable for plenty of other applications.
 #. `SciVisColor <https://sciviscolor.org/>`__ - Science-focused colormaps created by the viz team at UT Austin.
-Provides tools for *merging* and *combining* colormaps, suitable for complex datasets with weird distributions.
+Provides tools for *concatenating* colormaps, suitable for complex datasets with weird distributions.
 #. `Fabio Crameri <http://www.fabiocrameri.ch/colourmaps.php>`__ - Perceptually uniform colormaps for geosciences.
+These maps have very unusual and interesting color transitions.

 Tools for making new colormaps
 ==============================